lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 – I would prefer to state that time since baseline was used as the underlying time variable instead of adjusting for time"*

-    We have made the requested changes to the methods and stated the exact analyses used more explicitly.
-Incident diabetes cases are presented only for descriptive purposes and were not included in any further analysis.
-We thank the reviewer for the suggestion and agree that using time since baseline is a better variable to adjust for; the time variable has been replaced in GEE models, though the change does not substantially impact the final results. {{confirm}}
+    We have made as many of the requested changes to the methods as the reviewer suggested without going over the word limit.
+Incident diabetes cases are presented for descriptive purposes though were not included in any GEE analysis.
+We thank the reviewer for the suggestion regarding time adjustment and agree that using time since baseline is a better variable to adjust for in the GEE models; the time variable has been replaced in GEE models, though the change does not substantially impact the final results.

 3. *"Results in the abstract: a major problem in my view with the interpretation of the results is that all characteristics are taken as